Bunnings admits to underpaying staff for eight years

 The error is expected to affect a significant number of employees.

-Bunnings said workers who were underpaid would receive their payments, as well as compensation, in accordance with Australian Tax Office requirements.
+Bunnings said workers who were underpaid would receive their payments, as well as compensation, in accordance with Australian Taxation Office requirements.

 Former employees affected by the error would also be contacted by Bunnings.